MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Lisp/README.md

 ## Lisp

-Lisp is unlike any other language because of its unique Polish prefix syntax and macros that are unlike those in other languages.
-Lisp therefor deserves special treatment until proven otherwise.
+Lisp uses the reverse Polish prefix syntax and macros.